cynricfu/cynricfu.github.io/_news/announcement_12.md

 related_posts: false
 ---

-Happy to announce that I have passed my Ph.D. oral defense!
+Happy to announce that I have passed my PhD oral defense!